writetome51/open-array-content/README.md

 	// For the next 3 methods:
 	// testFunction is a callback with same signature as callback passed to
-	// Array.filter().
+	// Array.filter() :
-	// testFunction(value, index, theArray) checks if value passes test.
+	// testFunction(value, index?, theArray?):  checks if value passes test.
 If yes, it returns true.

-    // returns true if all items pass test. allPass(testFunction): boolean
+  	// returns true if all items pass test.
+	allPass(testFunction): boolean